Safeguarding of Children and Young People

 Working with Children Check (WWCC)

-Good child safe policies and practices are the best way to reduce potential environmental risks and keep kids safer in our organisation.
-New State legislation has been developed to better protect children.
+Good child safe policies and practices are the best way to reduce potential environmental risks and keep kids safer in our organisation and since April 2016 all sporting organisations must comply with the Child Protection legislation.
 This means that a WWCC is now a prerequisite for anyone in child-related roles, either paid or voluntary.
-From April 2016 all sporting organisations must comply with the Child Protection legislation.

 What is the Working with Children Check?

 The WWCC is managed by the Office of the Children’s Guardian and involves a national criminal history check and review of findings of workplace misconduct.
 The result of a WWCC is either a clearance to work with children for five years, or a bar against working with children.
 A Check is a prerequisite for anyone in child related work.